 - Costs for Adapting to Operations During Pandemic – Examples might be new materials, supplies or inventory related to packaging or handling merchandise, reconfiguration of space to accommodate curbside pick-up, delivery options added, etc.

 - Business Advising and Support – Expenses related to modifying existing business model.
-This might include capacity building, accounting support, business planning, financial education or training to gain other necessary business skills
+This might include capacity building, accounting support, business planning, financial education, or training to gain other necessary business skill

-Please note there is also an Equal Opportunity Set-aside for business owners who are of racial/ethnic minority, women, veterans, persons with a disability, or LBGTQ.
+Please note there is also an Equal Opportunity Set-aside for business owner applicants who are of racial/ethnic minority, women, veterans, persons with a disability, or LBGTQ.